troublenaut/building-worlds/README.md

-//Homework for Week1 of Building Worlds
+Homework for Week1 of Building Worlds

-//Music Credit: "Willing Suspension of Disbelief" by Modest Mouse
+Music Credit: "Willing Suspension of Disbelief" by Modest Mouse

-//Font Credit: Avenir Condensed Hand by Jon Grafton
+Font Credit: Avenir Condensed Hand by Jon Grafton